benjaminion/upgrading-ethereum-book/src/book.md

 <span>The balance retained by each of the five validator personas after the inactivity leak penalty has been applied.
 The scenario is identical to the chart above.</span>
 </div>

 We can see that the new scoring system means that some validators will continue to be penalised due to the leak, even after finalisation starts again.
 This is [intentional](https://github.com/ethereum/consensus-specs/issues/2098).
-When the leak causes the beacon chain to finalise, at that point we have just 2/3 of the stake online.
-If we immediately stop the leak (as we used to), then the amount of stake online would remain close to 2/3 and the chain would be vulnerable to flipping in and out of finality as small numbers of validators come and go.
+When the leak causes the beacon chain to finalise, at that point we have just two-thirds of the stake online.
+If we immediately stop the leak (as we used to), then the amount of stake online would remain close to two-thirds and the chain would be vulnerable to flipping in and out of finality as small numbers of validators come and go.
 We saw this behaviour on some of the testnets prior to launch.
-Continuing the leak after finalisation serves to increase the balances of participating validators to greater than 2/3, providing a buffer that should mitigate such behaviour.
+Continuing the leak after finalisation serves to increase the balances of participating validators to greater than two-thirds, providing a buffer that should mitigate such behaviour.

+#### See also

+From the spec:
+ - Inactivity scores are updated during epoch processing in [`process_inactivity_updates()`](/part3/transition/epoch#def_process_inactivity_updates).
+ - Inactivity penalties are calculated in [`def_get_inactivity_penalty_deltas()`](/part3/transition/epoch#def_get_inactivity_penalty_deltas).

+For the original description of the mechanics of the inactivity leak, see the [Casper paper](https://arxiv.org/abs/1710.09437), section 4.2.

 ### Slashing <!-- /part2/incentives/slashing -->

+ - Validators are slashed for breaking very specific protocol rules that could be part of an attack on the chain.
+ - Slashed validators are exited from the beacon chain and receive three types of penalty.
+ - Correlated penalties mean that punishment is light for isolated incidents, but severe when many validators are slashed in a short time period.
+ - Block proposers receive rewards for reporting evidence of slashable offences.

 #### Introduction